Avandia Lawyers: Free Lawsuit Evaluation

 DIABETES DRUG AVANDIA

-The manufacturer of Avandia, GlaxoSmithKline PLC, failed to warn consumers or adequately disclose the risks of serious and potentially fatal injuries.
+For years, GlaxoSmithKline PLC failed to adequately warn consumers or disclose the risks of serious and potentially fatal injuries with Avandia.
 Experts have suggested that as many as 200,000 heart attacks could have been caused by Avandia, and many of those could have been prevented if proper warnings were provided.